Best rental yields in Paris

 Key figures:

-3. 3rd most populated district in the capital
+- Third most populated district in the capital

 2. What is a good rental yield in Paris?

-You want to invest in a property project but you have doubts, such as the profitability of investment?
+You want to invest in a property project but you have doubts, such as the profitability of the investment?

 To determine whether a project is profitable, we generally look at the return on a rental investment: we need to calculate the return on your future investment.